chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeprototypes.md

 !!! note

-    For most prototypes. boundary data and right-hand side data or other modifications to the weak form of the PDE have to be added after a proto-type constructor has been called.
+    For most prototypes boundary data and right-hand side data or other modifications to the weak form of the PDE have to be added after a proto-type constructor has been called.
 Examples how to do that can be found in the examples subfolder.

 ## Poisson equation